Introducing The Dream Plus! And A Short Oral History of The Dream...

 Which I can't state enough how much that is not normal for podcasting,

+there was kind of a pipeline.
 That was when Dirty John was coming out.

 I was always so irritated out loud about that, which probably kept us from getting some of those deals.
+But I was just like, wait, this thing isn't an art form in and of itself.

-So, now it's just a marketing tool.
+So now it's just a marketing tool.
+Yeah.

 It's not its own thing.
+So that was really irritating.

-we get this deal, and the deal was funded up front.
+But we get the, but we get this deal, and the deal was funded up front.

 And we made a season of the show, and it was successful.

-And then, every year since then,
+And then every year since then,

 we've made